MadamePresident/EE477/README.md

 	This package keeps track of the time that it takes for the package to launch as well as its state, status, and the updates sent.
 This is useful for determining how quickly the system is operating.
 Tracking this over time could reveal processor efficiency and/or aging.

 ## Requirements
-	This will work on Linux Ubuntu Bionic64 bit with ROS Melodic Morenia.
+	This will work on Linux Ubuntu Bionic 64 bit with ROS Melodic Morenia.
 This can be run on any operating system by using a virtual machine equipted with the above.
 Python is the coding language.

 ## Installation and Configuration
 	Install package by cloning or forking from GitHub to your own repository.
 Change package names to reflect your own.
-In the text files within each package, change the import "from" to reflect your own package name.
+In the text files within each package, change the import "from" to reflect your own package name instead of "from my_actions".

 ## Getting Started
 	To use the package, navigate to the directory containing your "my_actions" and launch using the command "roslaunch my_actions fancy_action.launch".
 This will launch the package through its launch file and display a summary of the package, then the state, status, the time elapsed to complete, and the updates sent.
 The process should finish cleanly.
 Press "CTRL+C" to stop execution.